prdm0/ropenblas/paper/paper.md

 ## 'last_version_openblas' function

-The `last_version_openblas()` function works similarly to the `last_version_r()` function, returning a list of three elements named in the same way with the information from the latest version, all the versions and the number of versions of the OpenBLAS library, respectively.
+The `last_version_openblas()` function works similarly to the `last_version_r()` function, returning a list of three elements named in the same way with the information from the latest version, all the versions, and the number of versions of the OpenBLAS library, respectively.

 <!-- Unlike the `last_version_r()` function that searches for the versions of R on the official language website, the `last_version_openblas()` function will search for information on the OpenBLAS library versions on official language development repository on GitHub.
 In addition, due to the way that the versions of the OpenBLAS library are numbered, the function will always consider the universe of all versions of the OpenBLAS library, therefore, being a function without arguments.
 The latest version of the OpenBLAS library can be returned by doing `last_version_openblas()$last_version`.
 Just like the `last_version_r()` function, the `last_version_openblas()` function does not depend on which version of OpenBLAS is available in the repositories of your GNU/Linux distribution. -->